nextcloud/server/.github/ISSUE_TEMPLATE/Bug_report.md

 if there are errors or warnings in the Browser Console (CTRL+SHIFT+J), please paste them here!
 Make sure they don't contain sensitive information (like filenames/IP-Adresses/...)!

-This section is in general for all kinds of Client Side Logs.
+This section is for all kinds of client-side logs.
 Maybe the Browsers Network-Log might be relevant, then this would be the place to put it.
 ```

 </details>